Anatoly Loktionov

 Anatoly Gavrilovich Loktionov (Анатолий Гаврилович Локтионов) is a Russian businessman who was the former first vice-president of the major Russian oil company Rosneft.

-In 2010 he was acused of involvement of large scale fraud in a criminal case by the Russian government.
+In 2010 he was accused of involvement of large scale fraud in a criminal case by the Russian government.
 He was put on Russian federal and international wanted lists and convicted in absentia.
 He left Russia in 2011 and was hiding from Russian justice authorities.
-His accusers were later jailed and he was acquited of all charges in 2021.
+His accusers were later jailed and he was acquitted of all charges in 2021.

 Early life

 Anatoly Loktionov was born in 1947 in Russia.
 In 1976, he graduated from the Moscow Aviation Institute.

 Career

 In the 1970s and 1980s, he worked at the Moscow Machine-Building Plant Znamya Truda, as well as at the All-Russian Research Institute of Physico-Technical and Radio Engineering Measurements.
 In 1994 he became the general director of JSC Petro Trade and remained until 1998.

-From 1998, he held positions at Rosneft OJSC (First Vice-President and Advisor, until 2006).
+From 1998, he held positions at Rosneft OJSC (First Vice-president and Advisor, until 2006).

 In 2000, he became the founder of Energo Impex (later renamed Highlander International Trading to hide traces of activity).
 The company was engaged in the resale of oil and oil products from the resources of Rosneft and the legalization of the profits.

 In 2005, Loktionov became a minority co-owner of CJSC Naftatrans.
 Subsequently, Anatoly Loktionov claimed that Naftatrans had been taken from him.
 However, he was never listed in the share register of Naftatrans, and until 2006, he worked for the state-owned company Rosneft, and therefore was not entitled to engage in entrepreneurial activity personally or even through authorized representatives, or participate in the management of an economic entity, which was regulated through legal acts.